vivian215/chinese-checkers-AI/README.md

 # chinese-checkers-AI
 A chinese checkers AI that you can play against!
 Disclaimer: it is based off of an existing open-source library for chinese checkers.
-We added in the AI.
+I added in the AI.

 Instructions for how to compile and run:
 1. Open a code editing software (e.g. Eclipse, IntelliJ, VSCode)